antoninschrab/antoninschrab.github.io/_pages/bio.md

 author_profile: true
 ---

-Antonin Schrab is a PhD student at University College London who is jointly supervised by Benjamin Guedj at the UCL Centre for Artificial Intelligence and Inria London, and by Arthur Gretton at the Gatsby Computational Neuroscience Unit.
+<br>Antonin Schrab is a PhD student at University College London who is jointly supervised by Benjamin Guedj at the UCL Centre for Artificial Intelligence and Inria London, and by Arthur Gretton at the Gatsby Computational Neuroscience Unit.
 His research interests include kernel methods, PAC-Bayes and generative models.
 He has recently focused on proving theoretical guarantees for kernel-based aggregated testing procedures.

 <br/>